You Can't Rush Your Healing

 Breathe.
 One wave at a time.

-The last year grief has been showing me more about the loss or better word may be transition of my youth.
-Youth as in those childhood days with my sweet, and at the time, the whole family, before divorce, betrayal and separation.
+The last year grief has been showing me more about the lose or better word may be transition of my youth.
+Youth as in those childhood days with my sweet and at the time whole family, before divorce, betrayal and separation.
 Grief of who I once was and once had.
 Grief of Mother Earth and the lack of compassion human-beings have bestowed upon her.
 Grief for the wars of all times and for all beings.
-This is not to be confused with regret, my friends.
-This is purely the attention to the transitions of life and the acknowledgment of things passed and things as they are.
+This is not to be confused with Regret, my friends.
+This is purely the attention to the transitions of life and the acknowledgement of things passed and things as they are.

-Today, I dedicate this song to our healing journeys.
-I have deep respect for this artist, Trevor Hall, whom I came to listen during my time living in Encinitas, California.
+I have deep respect for this artist, Trevor Hall, who I came to listen during my time living in Encinitas, California.
 His music is raw, spiritual and asking the listener to truly listen, to deeply listen.
 This song somehow never resonated until now.
 Music does that.
 When you are ready, you will hear it.
 The same can be said for your inner voice - when you are ready you will hear your Truth.
 But you must create that space and step into the unknown.

-With your life, my brothers and sisters, may you have enough courage to step into that dark place and may you remember you can't rush your healing.
+With your life, my brothers and sisters, may you have enough courage to step into that dark place and realize the light in healing your heart, and may you remember you can't rush your healing.